imyueli/NottinghamThesisTemplate/README.md

 It can be used for:

-- AE3IDS Undergraduate final year project (UNNC)
+- AE3IDS Individual Dissertation Single Honours (UNNC)
+- AE3IDJ Individual Dissertation Joint Honours (UNNC)
-- G53IDS Undergraduate final year project (UNUK)
+- G53IDS Individual Dissertation Single Honours (UNUK)

 The template is constructed for the final submission of the thesis based on the [Project handbook](http://workspace.nottingham.ac.uk/pages/viewpage.action?pageId=130353499) in the university workspace (if the link doesn't work, you may search "Final Year (3rd+Year) Project Handbook" in the workspace).

+It can be adapted for:

+- the interim report
+- G54IPP MSci Individual Programming Project
+- G54IRP MSc Individual Research Project
+- G54GPP MSci Group Project
-It can be adapted for the interim report and hopefully for the thesis in other departments as well.
+- and hopefully thesis in other departments

 The thesis template includes the sections below: